thomaskleiven/EC/README.txt

-have been working together and we have basically implemented the same algorithm, i.e. currently we use the same cross-over-rate, mutation-rate, tournament selection, inverse mutation, local search algorithm, etc.
+have been working together and we have basically implemented the same algorithm, i.e. currently we use the same cross-over-rate, mutation-rate, tournament selection, inverse mutation, local search algorithm, adaptive mutation rate, etc.

-I have done a lot of experimenting where we have tried different procedures and I have found that tournament selection and the inverse mutation works quite well.
+I have done a lot of experimenting where I have tried different procedures and I have found that tournament selection and the inverse mutation works quite well.
 I have also implemented the ranked-based-selection and